 CONCLUSION

 Many internal general factors may trigger a tax audit.
 Hence, tax authorities do not rely on the factors in this post.
-The tax industry is very dynamic and many general internal factors continue to be identified.
+The tax industry is very dynamic, and many general internal factors continue to be identified.

 The next post will address some of the general internal factors that trigger tax audits.

 OUR CALL!
-Remember to:

 Remember to: